 “We are the best of friends”

-Shelby Hilliard is mom to a daughter, and a stepmom to Latisa Valdez’s four children.
+Shelby Hilliard is a mom to a daughter and a stepmom to Latisa Valdez’s four children.
 Over the years, their relationship has blossomed into best friend status; however, they admit that it wasn’t always easy.

 Below, these moms discuss where it all began; what the stepmom/mom dynamic has been like for them and what motivated them to make it work.

 Hi Shelby and Latisa!
 Please tell us a bit about your family.

 Shelby: Our family is a very rare, yet beautiful family of nine.
 Steven, Latisa, Greg, the five children and I. We are a family that co-parents so well that we became best friends, and try to do a lot of things together with our children.
 We want to make sure that the children know they are our main focus.

 Latisa: We like to think of our family as one whole family – a family of 9!
 We love our unique situation.
 Our family just grows with love every day!
 It becomes stronger and stronger as the days pass.